benson-tan-44/learning-vuex-1/README.md

 # Game Menu

-> This is a project that features a video-game menu.
+> This is a project is to learn how to use Vuex.
-> It uses Vuex for state management and also features routing & resources.

 ## Build Setup